WOLFCAD/NAWCAD-WOLF-VR-TOURS/README.md

   The Video Render is placed in the second psv4 prefab under its Photo Gimbal componet.
 This used when video needs to be rendered instead of a photosphere.
 The video you want to play can then be attached to the video render.
 You cannot attach video directly to the psv4 asset.

 # Teleport System
+  The Telepad is the main asset used for teleporting and can be found in the teleport system folder under Tour Prefabs.
   The teleport pad can teleport players in two ways.
 A coordinate transfer where the player transports to the coordinates specified in the script